PSchwahn/PSchwahn.github.io/_posts/2024-11-14-g2_from_subalgebra.markdown

 [X,v]&=Xv&&\forall X\in\sl(3,\CC),\ v\in\CC^3,\label{obvious2}\\\\\
 [X,\alpha]&=\alpha X&&\forall X\in\sl(3,\CC),\ \alpha\in(\CC^3)^\ast.\label{obvious3}
 \end{align}
 So far this is just restating the decomposition \eqref{g2decomp}.
-Now comes the fun part: reconstructing the massing parts of the bracket.[^FH]
+Now comes the fun part: reconstructing the missing parts of the bracket.[^FH]

 We would like our bracket to be completely $$\sl(3,\CC)$$-invariant.
 This is not only equivalent to the Jacobi identity \eqref{jacobi} where any one of $$x,y,z$$ lies in $$\sl(3,\CC)$$, but also heavily restricts the choices we can make.
 For instance, recall the following: $$\SL(3,\CC)$$ is the group of complex $$3\times3$$-matrices which have determinant equal to 1, or equivalently, which preserve any nonzero three-form $$\omega\in\Lambda^3(\CC^3)^\ast$$ (which we may call the _volume form_).
 This volume form gives an $$\sl(3,\CC)$$-equivalence
 \\[\omega: \Lambda^2\CC^3\stackrel{\sim}{\longrightarrow}(\CC^3)^\ast,\qquad v\wedge w\mapsto\omega(v\wedge w):=\omega(v,w,\cdot\,),\\]